 In response to the pandemic's impacts to our business, we implemented cost avoidance initiatives in the first half of 2020 including significant limitations on hiring and third-party spending, reductions to discretionary spending and elimination of non-essential travel and re-prioritization of capital expenditures.
-We began to restore certain investments in the business during the second half of 2020 and will likely continue these investments in 2021 and future periods.
+We began to restore certain investments in the business during the second half of 2020 and accelerated these investments in 2021.
+We expect these investments to increase in future periods, which may have a negative impact on operating margins.